mds-hse-22/hse-coursera-data-scraping/week12/week_12_project_description.md

 * Final report contains a code for reading movie descriptions from files
 * Final report contains a code for preprocess movie descriptions (concatenation, getting rid of stopword)
 * Final report contains a code for printing out a wordcloud.
-* FInal report contains 10 wordclouds.
+* Final report contains 10 wordclouds.
 One for each actor.